-- All owls have upright posture and forward-facing eyes that give them binocular vision, just like humans.
-Owls' eyes are not spheres, however, but are tubes that provide better depth perception and allow them to see prey from great distances.
-Up close an owl's vision is not as clear.
+- All owls have an upright posture and forward-facing eyes that give them binocular vision, just like humans.
+However, owls' eyes are not spheres but are tubes that provide better depth perception and allow them to see prey from great distances.
+Up close, an owl's vision is not as clear.

-- Many owl species have asymmetrical ears that are different sizes and different heights on their heads.
-This gives the birds superior hearing and the ability to pinpoint where prey is located, even if they can't see it.
+- Many owl species have asymmetrical ears with different sizes and different heights on their heads.
+This feature gives the birds superior hearing and the ability to pinpoint where the prey is, even if they can't see it.

-- The flattened facial disk of an owl funnels sound to the bird's ears and magnifies it as much as ten times to help the owl hear noises humans can't detect.
-Different owls have different facial disk shapes, and that shape can be useful for identifying owls.
+- The flattened facial disk funnels sound to the bird's ears and magnifies it as much as ten times to help the owl hear noises humans can't detect.
+Different owls have different facial disk shapes, which can help identify owl species.

-- An owl's eyes are supported by bony eye sockets and they cannot turn their eyes.
+- Bony eye sockets support an owl's eyes, and they cannot turn their eyes.
 Instead, owls rotate their heads up to 270 degrees (135 degrees to either side), but they cannot turn their heads all the way around.

 - An owl has three eyelids: one for blinking, one for sleeping, and one for keeping the eye clean and healthy.
-The third eyelid is also called the nictitating membrane, and many other birds also have it, including other raptors as well as many ducks, anhingas, and dippers.
+The third eyelid is also called the nictitating membrane, and many other birds also have it, including other raptors and many ducks, anhingas, and dippers.

 - Owls are carnivorous and will eat rodents, small- or medium-sized mammals, nocturnal insects, fish, and other birds, including smaller owls.
 After digesting their food, owls regurgitate hard pellets of compressed bones, fur, teeth, feathers, and other materials they couldn't digest.
 Ornithologists study those pellets to learn more about an owl's diet.

 - Owls have zygodactyl feet with two toes pointing forward and two toes pointing backward, and all their toes have sharp talons.
-This gives the birds a stronger, more powerful grip, so they can be more effective predators.
+This feature gives the birds a firmer, more powerful grip to be more effective predators.

 - Owls have specialized feathers with fringes of varying softness that help muffle sound when they fly.
-Their broad wings and light bodies also make them nearly silent fliers, which helps them stalk prey more easily.
+Their broad wings and light bodies make them nearly silent fliers, which allows them to stalk prey more easily.

-- For most owl species, females are larger, heavier, and more aggressive than males.
-If the birds are dimorphic, the female is often more richly colored than the male.
+- Females are larger, heavier, and more aggressive than males for most owl species.
+If the birds are dimorphic or have a different appearance between males and females, the female is often more richly colored than the male.

 - Not all owls hoot, and owls can make a wide range of other sounds, such as screeches, whistles, barks, growls, rattles, and hisses.
-During the nesting season, owl calls can often be heard up to a mile away.
+During the nesting season, you can often hear owl calls up to a mile away.
 Female owls generally have higher-pitched voices than their mates.

 - Not all owl species are nocturnal.
 How often an owl is seen during the day depends on the seasonal amount of daylight and darkness, food supplies, and habitat.
-In times of stress or when food is low, owls may hunt at any time, just to get enough food.
+In times of stress or when food is low, owls may hunt at any time if they are hungry.

 - Most owls do not migrate, but they can be nomadic in searching for the best food sources.
-Some species, such as the snowy owl, have regular irruptions and will sometimes appear unexpectedly far outside their regular range.
+Some species, such as the snowy owl, have regular irruptions or travel movements, taking them far outside their typical range to search for food.

 - A group of owls is called a parliament, wisdom, bazaar, or study.
 Baby owls are called owlets.

-- Owls have been found in the fossil record up to 58 million years ago.
+- You can find owls in the fossil record up to 55 million years ago.
 The largest recorded owl fossil, Orinmegalonyx oteroi, stood about three feet tall.

-- Owls have long been cultural symbols, and they have been found in cave paintings in France, in Egyptian hieroglyphics, and even in Mayan art.
+- Owls have long been cultural symbols, and they have been found in cave paintings in France, Egyptian hieroglyphics, and Mayan art.
 Today, owl superstitions and legends associate the birds with bad luck, death, and stealing souls in many cultures.

-- The biggest modern threats to owls are habitat loss, pesticides that poison the birds and their food supplies, and human persecution because of negative superstitions.
+- The most significant modern threats to owls are habitat loss, pesticides that poison the birds and their food supplies, and human persecution because of superstitions.
 Vehicle collisions, wire fences, and even well-meaning birders can also be hazardous to owls.